phoenixframework/phoenix/H_ecto_models.md

 Newly generated Phoenix applications integrate both Ecto and the PostgreSQL adapter by default.

 For a thorough, general guide for Ecto, check out the [Ecto getting started guide](https://hexdocs.pm/ecto/getting-started.html).
+For an overview of all Ecto specific mix tasks for Phoenix, see the [mix tasks guide](http://www.phoenixframework.org/docs/mix-tasks#section-ecto-specific-mix-tasks).

 This guide assumes that we have generated our new application with Ecto.
 If we're using an older Phoenix app, or we used the `--no-ecto` option to generate our application, all is not lost.
 Please follow the instructions in the "Integrating Ecto into an Existing Application" section below.